 The ad campaign was not chosen by General Foods, so the commercials never aired.

-Undeterred, Henson adapted the Grown-Grabber for a sketch on The Ed Sullivan Show, where he ruins a girl’s day.
+Undeterred, Henson adapted the Crown-Grabber for a sketch on The Ed Sullivan Show, where he ruins a girl’s day.
 From that point on, he was known as the Beautiful Day Monster and made a few appearances on Sesame Street.
 Flute-Snatcher made a couple of Sesame Street appearances but never really amounted to anything.

 The Wheel-Stealer, though, was meant for bigger things.
 First, Henson used the character for a training film for IBM, where it devours a talking coffee machine (that then explodes) and then adapted the film for an Ed Sullivan Show sketch (the coffee machine was now a bomb).

 Then Henson adapted the character for a new ad campaign for Frito-Lay in 1969 for a potato crisp snack food called Munchos.
 This new version did not have the teeth of the previous versions of the character and changed colors to purple.
 He basically looked like a smaller purple version of the Cookie Monster.